jamigibbs/blog-site/content/blog/integrating-google-recaptcha-v2-into-a-salesforce-lightning-componentx/index.md

 **Required Salesforce settings**

-There are a lot of super secret Salesforce settings that'll trip you up as a developer and these two tripped me up pretty hard while I was integrating this so don't skip these steps (they're worth ~3 hours of my life trying to figure them out).
+There are a lot of super secret Salesforce settings that'll trip you up as a developer and these two got me pretty hard so don't skip them (they're worth ~3 hours of my life trying to figure them out).

 After you create a new Visualforce page: